Thomas Birkett: Early life and marriage

 In 1871, he married Melissa Gallagher, the daughter of contractor and civil servant Thomas Gallagher.
-Together, the couple had three children: Thomas (born 1872), Frederick (born 1876), and a Annette (born 1874) who died in infancy.
+Together, the couple had three children: Thomas (born 1872), Frederick (born 1876), and Annette (born 1874) who died in infancy.
 After Melissa's death, he married Henrietta Gallagher, Melissa's stepsister, in 1904.

 In December 1888, Birkett's niece, Mattie Birkett, married Alexander Cameron Rutherford, the future first premier of Alberta.

 Political career

 Birkett first entered into politics in 1867 when he was elected to the Ottawa school board.
 He served on the school board until 1871.
 In 1873 he was elected as alderman for St. George's Ward on the Ottawa City Council, an office he held until 1878.

 Mayor of Ottawa (1891)

 On January 5, 1891, Birkett was elected to a one-year term as mayor of Ottawa, defeating Pierre St. Jean, mayor of Ottawa from 1882-1883.
 His term as mayor was short-lived and punctuated by economic strife.
 The city plunged into a five-year recession from 1891-1896.
 Although unable to improve the city's economic standing, he played a central role in establishing the Lady Stanley Institute for Trained Nurses; the first nursing school in Ottawa.
 Although not directly resultant from his mayoralty, he also oversaw the implementation of electric streetcars in Ottawa and the creation of The Royal Ottawa Golf Club.
 He opted not to run for re-election in 1892.